-Students whose attendance pattern is more than 30% unexcused absence will not be eligible to enroll in WST 4941C Practicum in Health Disparities.
+Students whose attendance pattern show more than 30% unexcused absence will not be eligible to enroll in WST 4941C Practicum in Health Disparities.

 Assignments: Assignments are due by 11:59 pm on the assigned date.
 One letter grade is deducted for each day late and after 3 days, a grade of "0" is assigned.
+Students with excused absences may receive a time extension beyond 3 days based on their individual circumstances.
 Upload assignments using word.doc or pdf formats.
 DO NOT use Share Point.

 Exams: Three independent multiple-choice exams cover information from the assigned readings, class lectures, homework assignments and guest presentations.
-Best practices guide the writing and scoring of exams, https://teachingCenter.ufl.edu/files/materials/training/handbook\testing\grading.pdf.
+Best practices guide the writing and scoring of exams, https://teachingCenter.ufl.edu/files/materials/training/handbook_testing_grading.pdf.
 Students unable to complete exams on scheduled dates must notify the instructor at least 24 hours in advance or receive the grade of "0."
 Students with excused absences are responsible for contacting the instructor to schedule a make-up exam.